Proud to be celebrating 170 years in business

 Sometimes landlords of commercial properties and their business tenants end up in disputes with each other.

-This could be over rent, service charges, dilapidations or other matters relating to the property or the lease.
-Our team can assist you to resolve the issues at hand having consideration for cost implications of any action taken.
+This could be over rent, service charges, dilapidations, or other matters relating to the property or the lease.
+Our team can assist you in resolving the issues at hand, whilst having consideration for cost implications of any action taken.

 Our specialist commercial property lawyers are able to advise on business lease renewals and the process to be followed under Part II of the 1954 Landlord and Tenant Act.